A closer look at HyreCar Inc. (HYRE) is warranted

-HyreCar Inc. (NASDAQ:HYRE) closed Friday at $0.80 per share, up from $0.77 a day earlier.
-While HyreCar Inc. has overperformed by 4.90%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, HYRE fell by -93.00%, with highs and lows ranging from $12.63 to $0.56, whereas the simple moving average fell by -65.86% in the last 200 days.
+HyreCar Inc. (NASDAQ:HYRE) closed Friday at $1.31 per share, down from $1.37 a day earlier.
+While HyreCar Inc. has underperformed by -4.38%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, HYRE fell by -89.38%, with highs and lows ranging from $12.55 to $0.56, whereas the simple moving average fell by -41.91% in the last 200 days.

 Sponsored